JerryShea/xml_pipeline/README2.md

 * EC2 c3.xlarge
     * Total test execution time 1350 seconds
-        * Receiver completed in 1340 seconds, persisting 1M messages at 750 msgs/sec, each message average #chars 28,858 (20 million chars/sec)
+        * Receiver completed in 1340 seconds, persisting 1M messages at 750 msgs/sec, each message average #chars 28,867 (chars range 2,082-1,614,103) (20 million chars/sec)
         * Normaliser completed in same time, reading, normalising and persisting 1M messages at same rate as receiver
             * Average latency from msg written by receiver, to normaliser reading it and normalising it is 6ms, with 99% latency under 22ms
         * Indexer completes processing in same time, at same rate as receiver